IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/pressure_changer.rst

   m.fs.properties = iapws95.Iapws95ParameterBlock()

   def perf_callback(blk):
-      # This callback adds constriants to the performance_cruve block.  blk is the
+      # This callback adds constraints to the performance_cruve block. blk is the
       # performance_curve block, but we also want to use quantities from the main
       # pressure changer model, which is the parent block.
       prnt = blk.parent_block()